Battlefield V: Tirailleur

-In the late summer of 1944 after the Allied landings at Normandy during Operation Dragoon, Senegalese tirailleur soldiers are sent to help liberate France from German occupation.
+In the late summer of 1944 after the Allied landings at Normandy during Operation Dragoon, Senegalese Tirailleurs soldiers are sent to help liberate France from German occupation.
 One of these soldiers is the young recruit Deme Cisse, who meets fellow soldier and older brother Idrissa upon arriving in France.
 However, Deme quickly experiences discrimination from the French army, with the Senegalese being blocked from fighting on the frontlines and instead assigned to perform menial tasks such as filling sandbags.
 Finally, the Senegalese are allowed to participate in an assault on a heavily fortified German position by moving to destroy a set of anti-aircraft guns defending the area.
-The Senegalese are ambushed on the way to their objective, but they are able to capture and hold a German strongpoint.
-Idrissa is reluctant to proceed further since their commanders are dead and they have no support, but Deme is determined to keep pushing to the anti-aircraft guns in order to win recognition from the French army, and he convinces the rest of the unit to follow him.
-They are successful in destroying the anti-aircraft guns, but suffer heavy casualties in the process.
-In addition, a wounded German soldier boasts they will be surrounded, destroyed in the inevitable counterattack, and that nobody will know they were even there.
+The Senegalese are ambushed on the way to their objective, but they are able to capture and hold a German strong point.
+Idrissa is reluctant to proceed further since their commanders are dead and they have no support, but Deme is determined to keep pushing for the anti-aircraft guns in order to win recognition from the French army, and he convinces the rest of the unit to follow him.
+They are successful in destroying anti-aircraft guns but suffer heavy casualties in the process.
+In addition, a wounded German soldier boasts they will be surrounded, and destroyed in the inevitable counterattack, and that nobody will know they were even there.
 A hopeless Idrissa, fearing that he won't come home to his family alive, considers withdrawing, but Deme insists that they do what the Germans won't expect them to: directly attack the German headquarters.
-They manage to break into the headquarters, but are ambushed by a Tiger tank.
+They manage to break into the headquarters but are ambushed by a Tiger I tank.
 Idrissa is mortally wounded after destroying the Tiger, much to Deme's shock.
 Despite Deme's unit having taken the headquarters, their involvement in the operation is covered up and forgotten.
 In the present, an elderly Deme recounts his story and declares that no matter what happens, nothing can erase what he and his comrades had done, and that he is proud of it.